Big beat: Earlier uses of the term

 The term "big beat" traces its roots to the Eastern Bloc in the 1960s.
-Unlike the 1990s genre, it did not cover electronic music; rather, it was used to cover rock and roll and its related genres as the terms were not approved by the authorities in the Eastern Bloc countries (the USSR and its satellite states in the Warsaw Pact).
+Unlike the 1990s genre, it did not cover electronic music; rather, it was used to cover rock and roll and its related genres as the terms were not approved by the authorities in the Eastern Bloc countries (the Soviet Union and its satellite states in the Warsaw Pact).
 By the 1980s, rock and roll and related terms were already accepted by the authorities, so the term fell into obscurity until its 1990s name revival.

 Premise (late 1980s)

 In 1989, Iain Williams from the English electronic duo Big Bang coined the musical term "big beat" to describe the band's musical style.
 Williams explained the concept during an interview with the journalist Alex Gerry in an article published in the London magazine Metropolitan (issue 132, page 9, 6 June 1989) under the heading, Big Bang in Clubland – Could Big Beat be the 1989 answer to Acid House?
 The band was promoting their first record, an Arabic-inspired dance version of ABBA's "Voulez-Vous" and their instrumental track "Cold Nights in Cairo" that had just been released on Swanyard Records.
 The single was produced by Big Bang and Steev Toth.
 Big Bang are Laurence Malice (Trade nightclub founder) and Iain Williams (writer).
 The band's sound consisted of various experimental musical elements, including heavy drum beats and synthesizer-generated loops as well as an added suggestion of European influences that at times had a trance-like quality.
 The band used session vocalists on all their recordings.
 The concept of the big beat sound was later picked up on and adapted by many club DJs and went on to become widely used by many successful musicians throughout the 1990s.